chadoh/badhax/README.md

 Site built with Middleman.

-Slides made to run with [big](https://github.com/tmcw/big), but that's not implemented yet.
+Slides run with [big](https://github.com/tmcw/big), which was more complicated & messy than anticipated!

 # Run it locally